Yellowstone officials assess damage after historic floods

 While numerous homes and other structures were destroyed, there were no immediate reports of injuries.
 Yellowstone officials said they were assessing damage from the storms, which washed away bridges, caused mudslides and left small cities isolated, forcing evacuations by boat and helicopter.

-It's unclear how many visitors are stranded or have been forced to leave the park and how many people who live outside the park have been rescued and evacuated.
+It's unclear how many visitors are stranded or have been forced to leave the park and how many residents outside the park have been rescued and evacuated.

 The flooding cut off road access to Gardiner, Montana, a town of about 900 people near the confluence of the Yellowstone and Gardner rivers, just outside Yellowstone's busy North Entrance.
 Cooke City was also isolated by floodwaters and evacuations were also issued for residents in Livingston.